Howden railway station

-Howden railway station serves the town of Howden in the East Riding of Yorkshire, England.
+Howden railway station serves the market town of Howden in the East Riding of Yorkshire, England.
 It is situated approximately 1.5 mi north of the town in the hamlet of North Howden and is 22+1/4 mi west of Hull Paragon.
 The station is managed by Northern, but is also served by TransPennine Express and Hull Trains.

 History

 The station was originally opened by the Hull and Selby Railway (H&SR) on 1 July 1840 as Howden and Bubwith, and was renamed as Howden on 16 April 1869.
 In 1885 the Hull and Barnsley Railway (H&BR) opened its own Howden station on the northern edge of Howden itself.
 On 1 July 1922 the H&SR station was renamed North Howden, while the H&BR station was renamed South Howden.
 North Howden reverted to Howden on 12 June 1961, following South Howden's closure to passengers in 1955.
 In 1987 Howden station was designated a Grade II listed building and is now recorded in the National Heritage List for England, maintained by Historic England.